Lachlan-Mayne/english-notes/pete r/Marketing.md

 The attitude towards marketing at the time was explained by a common catchphrase "If we make it, they will buy it."

 **Selling Approach:**
 Following WW1, technology went through another boom and production increased beyond demand.
-Different brands of goods became available where there used to be monopllies, so each business ha
+Different brands of goods became available where there used to be monopolies, so each business had to persuade consumers to buy their product over competitors.
+The needs of the consumers were still not researched or taken into consideration when developing the product.